Dual Degree program with M.Div program

 The joint M.Div. and M.S. degrees integrate the highest knowledge of professional counseling with the ministries of pastoral care and counseling.
 Both the M.Div. and M.S. programs hold the highest accreditation available in the United States.
 The most comprehensive Masters level program in faith oriented counseling, the M.Div. in Pastoral Care & Counseling/M.S. in Clinical Mental Health Counseling prepares you for licensure as a professional counselor.

 Clinical Mental Health Counseling is an applied profession that employs skills, instrumentation,and techniques to facilitate the progress of each person being served.
-The M.Div degree accepts 18 hours from the M.S. degree, while the M.S. degree accepts 12 hours from the M.Div. degree.
+The M.Div degree accepts 12 hours from the M.S. degree, and the M.S. degree accepts 12 hours from the M.Div. degree.
 A full time student could expect to finish the two degrees in four years of study.
 Applicants must meet the admissions requirements for both McAfee School of Theology and The Department of Counseling and Human Sciences within the College of Continuing and Professional Studies (CCPS).

 CCPS Entrance Requirements include:

-Submission of two copies of the application for admission to the counseling program, including a recent photograph;
+Submission of two copies of the application for admission to the counseling program, including a recent photograph

-Completion of an undergraduate degree from a regionally accredited college or university; an undergraduate cumulative GPA of 2.75 or greater;
+Completion of an undergraduate degree from a regionally accredited college or university; an undergraduate cumulative GPA of 2.75 or greater

-A minimum score of 800 on the GRE or 397 on the MAT (currently enrolled McAfee School of Theology students are not required to submit GRE/MAT scores);
+A minimum score of 800 on the GRE or 397 on the MAT

 A $35 nonrefundable application fee.